 The His bundle electrography is part of an

 (EP) study.
-You are given a mild sedative before the test.
 An catheter (IV line) is inserted into your arm so that you can be given medicines during the test.

 Electrocardiogram (ECG) leads are placed on your arms and legs.
 Your arm, neck, or groin will be cleaned and numbed with a local anesthetic.
 After the area is numb, the cardiologist makes a small cut in a vein and inserts a thin tube called a catheter inside.

 The catheter is carefully moved through the vein up into the heart.
 An

 method called fluoroscopy helps guide the doctor to the right place.
 During the test, you are watched for any abnormal heartbeats ().
 The catheter has a sensor on the end, which is used to measure the electrical activity of the bundle of His.